 CleanMyMac - Smart Scan complete

-On this screen, you can see the Protection indicator.
-Except for temporary files and outdated caches, malware can also overload your Mac’s processor and make your machine slow.
-CleanMyMac X runs a quick malware scan to detect threats like trojans, adware, and viruses.
+In addition to temporary files and outdated caches, malware can also overload your Mac’s processor and make your machine slow.
+CleanMyMac runs a quick malware scan to detect threats like trojans, adware, and viruses.

 7. Check memory usage